krantos/code-challenge-factorial/README.md

 # generate the report
 npm run report:generate
 ```

-Found the report in, and open it with a browser.
+Found the report in `./cypress/report/index.html`, and open it with a browser.
-`./cypress/report/index.html`

 <img src="/images/report_itself.png" width="650px">

 **4. Run the tests with the Cypress runner**

 Open Cypress with

 ```bash
 npm run cypress:open
 ```

 <img src="/images/cypress_runner.png" width="650px">

 **Select the browser and then select the test to run**

 <img src="/images/test_running_with_cypress_ui_runner.png" width="650px">

-**5. Generate a report for tests runned in the Cypress ui runner**
+**5. Generate a report for tests runned in the Cypress ui**

 Generate the report with

 ```bash
 # generate a report
 npm run report
 ```

 Find the output in `./cypress/cucumber-json/report/`
 This is a different report from the previous one.

 <img src="/images/report-2.png" width="650px">

 **6. Clean the reports and screenshots**

 ```bash
 # clean the reports and screenshots
 npm run report:clean